-On a trip to Italy in the 1990s, he realized that real extra virgin olive oil tasted much better than the olive oil he’d been using.
-He couldn’t bring enough of the good stuff home in his suitcase, so he founded Real Good Food and started importing it.
+On a trip to Italy in the 1990s, Wellspent Market founder Jim Dixon realized that real extra virgin olive oil tasted much better than the olive oil he’d been using.
+He couldn’t bring enough of the good stuff home in his suitcase, so he started importing it.

 His first shipment was a couple of cases.
 Jim sold some of the oil to cover the shipping costs.
-His friends in Portland’s restaurant community wanted more, and Real Good Food slowly became a supplier to chefs.
+His friends in Portland’s restaurant community wanted more, and his business, Real Good Food, slowly became a supplier to chefs.

-The business is still mostly for wholesale food service.
-Real Good Food provides the best restaurants in town with more than 100 gallons of extra virgin olive oil every week.
-Local chefs also buy special vinegars, salt, grains, and other hard-to-find ingredients that Real Good Food sources locally and around the world.
+For years Real Good Food provided the best restaurants in town with more than 100 gallons of extra virgin olive oil every week.
+Local chefs also bought special vinegars, salt, grains, and other hard-to-find ingredients that Real Good Food sources locally and around the world.

 Real Good Food always had a loyal following of home cooks who tolerated the erratic dock sale hours so they could get the same products their favorite restaurants used.
-They’re very happy that our new store is open every day.
+In 2019 we opened our store on NE Couch Street.

 The Pacific Northwest is home to a lot of great food, and we love to share the stories of some of our favorite local producers.
-We’ve got everything from home grown miso and kimchi to chile oils and the mysterious but delicious Boat sauce.
+We’ve got everything from home grown miso and kimchi to chili oil and chai.
 And, of course, Oregon olive oil.

-But the world is full of people passionate about making good food, and we want to help them, too.
-Real Good Food imports hand-harvested sea salt from Portugal and the best capers in the world from the tiny Italian island of Pantelleria.
+But the world is full of people passionate about making good food, and we want to eat it, too.
+We not only import extra virgin olive oil from Italy, hand-harvested sea salt from Portugal, and the best capers in the world from the tiny island of Pantelleria, but we carry really tasty food from all over the world.

 Jim first heard about Koda Farm’s rice several years ago while visiting olive oil and vinegar maker Albert Katz in Napa.
 After a day of picking Meyer lemons for Katz’s agrumato olive oil, Albert told him about the California rice grower.
 He gave Jim a big bag of rice, saying “I think you’ll like this.”
 He was right.